Harrisburg in the American Civil War: Civil War sites in modern Harrisburg

 Perhaps the most known Civil War attraction in the Harrisburg area is the National Civil War Museum, located on a large hill in Reservoir Park.
 The museum features collections of Civil War artifacts, interpretative displays, dioramas, and seasonal or temporary exhibits.
 Some 390 historic Civil War battleflags are available for tour at the Capitol Preservation Committee's Civil War Flag facility in Harrisburg, along with an interpretive exhibit which highlights the development and use of flags in battle.
 The site of historic Camp Curtin is marked with wayside markers, as are surviving sections of the defensive earthworks south of Harrisburg in Lemoyne.
-In nearby Mechanicsburg, a statue of Confederate general Albert G. Jenkins commemorates the cavalry commander.
-The State Museum in downtown Harrisburg has a modest, but historically significant collection of artifacts, paintings, and war relics.
+A statue of Confederate general Albert G. Jenkins was erected in Mechanicsburg in 2005 to commemorates the cavalry commander, but was later removed.
+The State Museum of Pennsylvania in downtown Harrisburg has a modest, but historically significant collection of artifacts, paintings, and war relics.